Frequently Asked Questions

 Sessions are generally 50 minutes, though may differ depending on your need.

-What if I decide my therapist is not a good fit for me?
+What if I my therapist isn't the best fit for me?

-If I'm only coming for individual therapy, can I bring my partner or spouse to sessions on occasion?
+If I'm seeing a therapist for individual therapy, can I bring my partner or spouse to sessions?

 Do you offer after-hours or emergency appointments?

-We are an "out-patient" practice working with clients who are generally capable of keeping themselves safe.
 All of our providers see clients by appointment only; no walk-ins.
-Additionally, our providers may not be immediately responsive via phone/email.
+If you require acute or concierge care, we can help you connect with another provider offering higher levels of care.
+Our providers may not be immediately responsive via phone/email.
 In the event you feel unsafe, or experience a mental health emergency, please call 988 or 911, or go to your closest emergency room.

 How much does therapy cost?